 - consonant doubling

-A teacher's instruction should also include activities for common homophones (sea/see), contractions (cannot; can't) and compounds (two words that when combined have a different meaning than when they are separate, e.g. cup and cake become cupcake).
+Our instruction should also include activities for common homophones (sea/see), contractions (cannot; can't) and compounds (two words that when combined have a different meaning than when they are separate, e.g. cup and cake become cupcake).
 In Grades 2 and 3 children also can learn some useful spelling rules, such as those for adding endings to a base word.

 The chart below shows some examples of spelling rules appropriate to teach in the primary grades.
 As in teaching syllable types or other phonics rules, it is helpful to focus on having children look for patterns in printed words as instead of just reciting the rules.
-However, teachers must understand the generalizations, as well as their common exceptions, in order to teach them effectively to children.
+However, we must understand the generalizations, as well as their common exceptions, in order to teach them effectively to children.

 |Spelling Rule (Generalization)||Description||Examples||Comments|